kamilsk/kamilsk/README.md

 - [golangci-lint](https://golangci-lint.octolab.org/).

 ## Join my space

+I firmly believe in the transformative power of open source – its openness and accessibility make our world a better place.
+The freedom to bring ideas to life and share them with a community is invaluable!
+I aim to deliver an unparalleled developer experience by creating [OctoLab][] as a developer-centric project.
+I hope you'll find something valuable and inspiring in what I offer! 🙌

 Reach me on [LinkedIn][] or follow me on [Twitter][].
 Want to talk?
 Write me a message on [Telegram][] or [schedule a meeting][Cal.com].